snijderlab/stitch/BatchFiles.md

 Defines a list of databases to match against.
 A single database is defined by the parameter `Database` which can be defined multiple times within `Databases`.
 Databases will be read based on their extension `.txt` will be read as Simple, `.fasta` as Fasta and `.csv` as Peaks.
 For Peaks extra parameters can be attached.
 All properties used in a peaks definition can also be used in this definition, with the caveat that here they should be prefixed with `Peaks`.

-`CutoffScore`, `Alphabet`, `ForceOnSingleTemplate`, and `Scoring` can be defined to overrule the definition of the respective parameter in the enclosing TemplateMatching scope.
+`CutoffScore`, `Alphabet`, `EnforceUnique`, and `Scoring` can be defined to overrule the definition of the respective parameter in the enclosing TemplateMatching scope.

 Only when using recombination the properties `Identifier` and `ClassChars` are useful.
 The `Identifier` property takes a regex to parse the identifier from the full fasta header.
 The `ClassChars` property takes a number signifying the amount of chars that make up the name of the class (eg IgG1/IgG2/etc), these characters will be taken from the start of the identifier.
 When no `ClassChars` is present there will be no differentiation between classes in the results page.